tessella/tessella/README.md

 I'm finishing an MSc in Mathematics and Finance at Imperial (Ramón Areces Foundation full scholarship), after a First Class Honours degree in Mathematics from Aberdeen (85%).
 Before Imperial I spent two years building AI patent classifiers at LexisNexis and a year as a quant analyst in Madrid.

-Living through the 2008 crisis is what got me into this!

 Right now I trade and research for **Team Delta / QTC Alpha Fund** at Imperial.

 ## Featured projects